 The planning phase is crucial for the success and cost-effectiveness of the entire panel building process.
 It requires intelligent interplay between digital article data and interconnected engineering tools.
 Efficient, easy wiring is key when it comes to the installation.

 Our products stand out in this respect with their intuitive handling and clear design.
 All terminal functions can be distinguished from each other instantly.

 Our Klippon® Connect products feature standardized test points which make automated testing and checking processes possible.
 In this way, maintenance and testing tasks can be carried out much more safely and faster.

 With the AITB 16 BB NLO, the neutral conductor busbar is integrated into the system quickly, safely and without any additional tools.
-As with the installation terminal blocks, theinternal wiring in the control cabinet is carried out in thedirection of the busbar.
-This creates a clear visual distinction between internal wiring at the switchgear manufacturer andexternal wiring on the construction site.
-The AEB ITB 16 BBBL, without connection function for a conductor, completesthe portfolio.
+As with the installation terminals, the internal wiring in the control cabinet is in the direction of the neutral conductor busbar.
+This creates a clear visual distinction between internal wiring at the switchgear manufacturer and external wiring on the construction site.
+The AEB ITB 16 BBBL, without connection function for a conductor, completes the portfolio.